VSablin/covid19_shiny_dashboard/README.md

 # covid19_shiny_dashboard

-Code to deploy my R Shiny application, hosted in https://eduardosb89.shinyapps.io/covid_dashboard.
-If you want to copy-paste my code and deploy your own app by introducing some nice modifications, go ahead.
-If you want just to copy-paste my code and run a new app pretending you are the author, congratulations.
-But, please, do not try to make money with this.
+Code to deploy my R Shiny application.

+## Deployment

+The application hosted in https://eduardosb89.shinyapps.io/covid_dashboard.
+To deploy it, you must open RStudio and log in as my personal user.
+Then, syncrhonise RStudio with shinyapps and deploy.

+## Data input

+We read the data from https://opendata.ecdc.europa.eu/covid19/